-The Company's largest country by premium income remains France accounting for 80% of total business in 2021 (2021: 60%).
-The reduction in premiums is due to the run-off status of contracts in place and delay in receipt of annual contracts from cedents.
+The Company's largest country by premium income remains France accounting for over 95% of total business in 2023 (2022: 80%).

-Italian business has decreased to € 667k (7% of total business) as anticipated.
+Italian business has decreased to € 620k (5% of total business) as anticipated.
 The decrease is attributable to number of contracts in run-off status.